reactjs/react.dev/src/content/learn/installation.md

 ## Add React to an existing project {/*add-react-to-an-existing-project*/}

-If want to try using React in your existing app or a website, [add React to an existing project.](/learn/add-react-to-an-existing-project)
+If you want to try using React in your existing app or a website, [add React to an existing project.](/learn/add-react-to-an-existing-project)

 ## Next steps {/*next-steps*/}